So, we’ve all heard Walmarts’ slogan.

 If you buy a $1,000 car that will last you 6 months, then have to replace it, and you keep buying $1,000 cars that last 6 months, in 5 years, you will have spent $10,000 and not have a car!
 If you buy a car that will last you for 5 years for $5,000 (real scenario’s here!), you are saving $5,000!
 Does this now make sense?

 Now, you may be wondering if this story will relate to all your items you buy at Walmart.
 Outside of groceries, I would say yes!
 And even with groceries, I’d caution you.
-Each item you buy may be cheaper, but its NOT the most cost-effective and there is a HUGE difference.
+Each item you buy may be cheaper (you really have to shop around in your own area to determine that), but it’s NOT the most cost-effective and there is a HUGE difference.
 I have even found that somehow the brand names at Walmart are no where near the quality of the off-brands at other stores, so I am saving even more!

 What I used to buy at Walmart and where I get it now….